ABOUT THE BOOK

 Courtney Collette, CFEG

 The Cambridge Institute for Family Enterprise is a global research and education organization dedicated to positioning family enterprises to be successful over generations.
 CIFE offers transformative workshops and programs, in open and private settings.
-Its research agenda and publications explore the key drivers of family enterprise success. cfeg.com.
+Its research agenda and publications explore the key drivers of family enterprise success.
+CFEG.com.

 UPCOMING PROGRAM